 If hypoxia has progressed to the point of causing permanent brain damage, treatment will be more focused on the administration of drugs and developing long-term therapy schedules.
 Unfortunately, once permanent brain damage is present, there are no reversals or cures.
 Instead, doctors focus on improving the quality of life so infants can grow and live with their injuries.

-Legal Options Available for Victims
+Legal Options Available for Million of Victims

 Hypoxia is a swift yet preventable injury with overwhelming consequences.
 If the right steps are taken throughout the labor and delivery process, permanent disabilities associated with hypoxia can be completely avoided.
 Given the medical advancements made related to treatment for hypoxia, as well as measures for identifying the condition early on, it is more likely that hypoxia developing into permanently disabling conditions is a result of medical negligence.